coldstar1993/zkRollup-privacy-utxo/notes_and_nullifiers.md

   * when a new user register a new alias, she/he has to provide _non-existence proof_ on `nullifier tree` for the new alias. _That's to say: everyone would have a unique alias!_
   * calculation: `alias nullifier = pedersen::compress(alias)`

+  _Note:_ Please don't forget you alias, otherwise you cann't get it back!
+Animix Network only store `alias nullifier` on _nullifier tree_.

 * account viewing key nullifier
   * when user make a `Account Migration` due to viewing key exposure, it has to make the old viewing key into a nullifier, to anounce that the old key is invalid.
   * Then in _fund transfer_ or _fund deposit_ scenarios, sender would check if recipient's viewing key is invalid (i.e. on `nullifier tree`) first before _value note_'s encryption. //TODO should in circuit?